92bondstreet/xp-front-end/readme.md

 ## Principle 2.
 Develop a Common Vocabulary

+	Describe systems, features, defects... with metaphor and imagery.
+	Simplify and clarify that everyone can tell about how the system works.

 ## Principle 3.
 Code and Design Simply

 ## Principle 4.
 Adopt Test-Driven Development